wintercg/proposal-common-minimum-api/asynclocalstorage.md

 `EventTarget` and `EventEmitter` are slightly different cases.
 Events are *technically not* asynchronous tasks.
-Both EventTarget and EventEmitter dispatch events fully sychronously so they will always run in the same context frame as the dispatchEvent/emit call.
+Both EventTarget and EventEmitter dispatch events fully synchronously so they will always run in the same context frame as the dispatchEvent/emit call.

 ```js